 3. Layer with Candles for a Festive Glow

 I added some warmth and cosiness to the table with apple and pear candles which I also got from H&M last year.
 The apple one in gold is still available now.
 The black lace table runner you can also see in the pic below is a new addition to my table setting this year, and it’s actually plastic (even though it doesn’t look it).
-This was from Rocket St George at £6.
+This is unfortunately no longer available.
 I also used tapered tall candles as part of my centrepiece which you can see above.

 4. Embellish with Glitter, Glitz, and Metallics